Cervical Cancer (cont.)

 Precancerous cells, even high-grade lesions, usually do not become cancerous and invade deeper layers of the cervix for many months, perhaps years.

 If abnormal cells spread deeper into the cervix or to other tissues or organs, the disease is then called cervical cancer, or invasive cervical cancer.
-Cervical cancer occurs most often in women aged 40 years or older.
+Cervical cancer occurs most often in women aged 40 years or older, though it can be found in younger women.

 If the biopsy results show invasive cancer, a series of tests will be performed, all designed to see whether the cancer has spread and, if so, how far.
 The extent of spread of a cancer is referred to as the stage of the cancer.